Skip to main content

 We are doing this study to learn about how effective, tolerable, and safe the experimental drugs are in treating participants.
 An experimental drug means that it is not yet approved by any health authority including the FDA, except for use in research studies like this.

 Participants who decide to take part in the study will help researchers and physicians understand this condition better.
 They will also play an active role in ongoing efforts to improve healthcare for other people.
-Participation in the Heart Failure clinical trials is completely voluntary, you can leave at any time.
-Leaving will not affect your care.
+Participation in the heart failure clinical trials in Michigan is completely voluntary, you can leave at any time.
+Leaving the study will not affect your care.

 *Your participation in the research study is free of cost to both you and your private insurance.
 If you qualify and decide to participate in the study, you will be monetarily compensated for your time and travel.